cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 batches will refragment and merge the range keys on-demand.
 In the memtable, every key is guaranteed to have a unique sequence number.

+### Sequence numbers

+Like all Pebble keys, `RANGESET` and `RANGEUNSET` are assigned sequence numbers when committed.
+As described above, overlapping `RANGESET`s and `RANGEUNSET`s within the same snapshot stripe and sstable are merged into a single internal key-value pair.
+The original unmerged internal keys each have their own sequence number, indicating the moment they were committed within the history of all write operations.

+Remember, sequence numbers are used within Pebble to determine which keys appear live to which iterators.
+When an iterator is constructed, it takes note of the current _visible sequence number_, and for the lifetime of the iterator, only surfaces keys less than that sequence number.
+Similarly, snapshots read the current _visible sequence number_, remember it, but also leave a note asking compactions to preserve history at that sequence number.
+The space between snapshotted sequence numbers is referred to as a _snapshot stripe_, and operations cannot drop or otherwise mutate keys unless they fall within the same _snapshot stripe_.
+For example a `k.MERGE#5` key may not be merged with a `k.MERGE#1` operation if there's an open snapshot at `#3`.

+The new `RANGESET` and `RANGEUNSET` keys behave similarly.
+Overlapping range keys won't be merged if there's an open snapshot separating them.
+Consider a range key `a-z` written at sequence number `#1` and a point key `d.SET#2`.
+A combined point-and-range iterator using a sequence number `#3` and positioned at `d` will surface both the range key `a-z` and the point key `d`.

+In the context of masking, the suffix-based masking of range keys can cause potentially unexpected behavior.
+A range key `[a,z)@t10` may be committed as sequence number `#1`.
+Afterwards, a point key `d@t5#2` may be committed.
+An iterator that is configured with range-key masking with suffix `@t20` would mask the point key `d@t5#2` because although `d@t5#2`'s sequence number is higher, range-key masking uses suffixes to impose order, not sequence numbers.

+In the CockroachDB MVCCDeleteRange use case, a point key should never be written below an existing range key with a higher timestamp.
+The MVCCDeleteRange use case would allow us to _also_ dictate that an overlapping range key with a higher sequence number always masks range keys with lower sequence numbers.
+Adding this additional masking scope would avoid the comparatively costly suffix comparison when a point key _is_ masked by a range key.
+We need to consider how sequence number masking might be affected by the merging of range keys within snapshot stripes.

+Consider the committing of range key `[a,z)@{t1}#10`, followed by point keys `d@t2#11` and `m@t2#11`, followed by range key `[j,z)@{t3}#12`.
+This sequencing respects the expected timestamp, sequence number relationship in CockroachDB's use case.
+If all keys are flushed within the same sstable, fragmentation and merging overlapping fragments yields range keys `[a,j)@{t1}#10`, `[j,z)@{t3,t1}#12`.
+The key `d@t2#11` must not be masked because it's not covered by the new range key, and indeed that's the case because the covering range key's fragment is unchanged `[a,j)@{t1}#10`.

+For now we defer the judgment on adding sequence number masking until we're absolutely sure CockroachDB has no requirement of 'backfilling' history beneath a MVCCDeleteRange tombstone.
+Note that this may always be layered in after the fact as a performance optimization to avoid suffix comparisons.

+TODO: Make a decision.

 ### Boundaries for sstables

 Range keys will follow the same relationship to sstable bounadries as